derykmakgill/website/story.md

 There had been thousands of lives that had departed with him from Earth nearly 250 years ago, among those his children, his wife, even his dog, who had all come with him on the chance that they could be among the first humans to colonise the stars.
 None of them were here now, and although he would be joining them soon, his only thought was for that most important task in front of him.
 Marten began to type:

 <pre style="font-family: courier new, monospace;">
-To: People's Government of the Earth
+To: The People's Government of the Earth
 From: Marten Waite
 Date: 09/02/2239 (approximate)
 Subject: We have failed...

-I'm am reporting loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.
+I'm am reporting the loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.

 I have only been saved by the life-preserving systems we put in place